UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 model, we need to account for the absolute weight.
-Therefore, comparing the two models, random forest regression and linear regression, we can see that both indicated `type` as the most important predictor of avocado pricing (figure 4).
+Therefore, comparing the two models, random forest regression and linear regression, we can see that both indicated `type` as the most important predictor of avocado pricing (Figure 7).

 ![](../results/feature_plot.png)

-**Figure 8 & 9.** Relative feature importances for random forest regression, and feature weights for linear regression.
+**Figure 7.** (A) Relative feature importances for each feature in predicting average avocado prices determined by random forest regression, and (B) relative feature weights for each feature in predicting average avocado prices determined by linear regression.

 # Discussion

 ## Conclusion

+After creating and optimizing both a random forest regression model and a regularized linear regression model to predict average avocado prices, we found that the test scores for our predictive models were quite low.
+For the random forest regression model, the test accuracy is **64%**.
+The regularized linear regression model has an even lower accuracy of **43%**.

+Despite these disappointing test accuracy scores, we can still gain some insight from these models.
 The random forest regression model predicted that `type` is the most important feature for predicting avocado price.
 This result is expected, since we observed a significant difference in the distribution of average prices between organic and conventional avocados during the exploratory data analysis and hypothesis testing.
 We also expected this result from previous experience buying avocados.
 Organic avocados are grown without the use of pesticides, and therefore produce a lower yield per growing season, ultimately resulting in a more expensive avocado.

 The `region` feature also seemed to play some importance in the pricing of avocados.
 For instance, regions such as Hartford-Springfield and San